ascsn/pubsly/docs/01-introduction.md

 ## Developed By

-The Research Collaboration Portal is developed and maintained by the [Advanced Scientific Computing and Statistics Network (ASCSN)](https://ascsn.net).
+Pubsly is developed and maintained by the [Advanced Scientific Computing and Statistics Network (ASCSN)](https://ascsn.net).
 ASCSN is committed to fostering advancements in scientific research by providing robust tools, expertise in computing, and statistical analysis support to the scientific community.
 Their mission focuses on enabling researchers to tackle complex challenges and accelerate discovery.